-Figure 6.11.
+Figure 1.
 A drum type black liquor fiber filter.
 (Courtesy of Valmet Inc.)

-6.2.2 Design
+4.2.2 Design [2]

 Basis: Black liquor fiber filters are designed to process weak black liquor containing up to 600 mg/L of fiber loading.
 Filtered liquor typically contains less than 20 to 50 mg/L of fiber.
-Invalid source specified.

-A filter (Figure 6.12) consists of a vat, a mesh-covered drum, flushing and wire cleaning pipes, drive equipment, and level control instrumentation.
+The filters (Figure 2) consist of a vat, a mesh-covered drum, flushing and wire cleaning pipes, drive equipment, and level control instrumentation.
 The drum is mounted in a vat and is totally enclosed within a hood that prevents uncontrolled escape of noxious fumes.
 The upper part of the hood is equipped with inspection covers on both the front and back sides.
 A doctor is fastened to the vat at the fiber discharge side.